Withdrawal of Joe Biden from the 2024 United States presidential election: Debate aftermath

 Vice President Kamala Harris, Senate Democratic Leader Chuck Schumer, and California Gov. Gavin Newsom publicly defended Biden and supported his continued candidacy.

 On July 3, twenty Democratic governors met with Biden at the White House and virtually to discuss the debate's effect on his campaign.
 Following the meeting, Governors Wes Moore of Maryland, Kathy Hochul of New York, and Tim Walz of Minnesota spoke to the press outside of the White House, with Walz specifically admitting that "Thursday night was a bad performance" and a "bad hit".

 Biden stated in an ABC News interview with George Stephanopoulos on July 5 that he would not end his candidacy unless "the Lord Almighty came down and said, 'Joe, get out of the race'".
 He added, "The Lord Almighty's not coming down."
 According to Politico, "Members of Congress and top Democratic operatives" said that "the president was more energetic and forceful than he was on stage during last week's showdown with Donald Trump — but it likely won't be enough to tame the panic" concerning his campaign.

 On July 8, 2024, The Wall Street Journal reported that Biden's team had limited his schedule, personal interactions, media appearances, interviews, and unscripted exchanges in order to minimize concerns about his age and mental acuity.
 According to Newsweek, the Wall Street Journal report stated that Biden "was having 'good and bad days' as far back as 2021".

 The Biden campaign attempted to reduce the intensity of the pressure on Biden to withdraw from the race until he could be formally nominated in a virtual roll call vote prior to the Democratic National Convention.
 In a sports analogy, this effort was described as "running out the clock".

-At the July 2024 NATO summit, Biden mistakenly introduced Ukrainian President Volodymyr Zelenskyy as "'President Putin'".
+On July 11, 2024 at the NATO summit, Biden mistakenly introduced Ukrainian President Volodymyr Zelenskyy as "'President Putin'".
 He then corrected himself.
 (Vladimir Putin is the president of Russia, with whom Ukraine was at war at the time.)
 Later at the same event, Biden confused his running mate with his opponent.
-When asked a question regarding Vice President Kamala Harris, he responded, "'Look, I wouldn't have picked Vice President Trump to be vice president [if I didn't] think she was not qualified to be president'".
+When asked a question on Vice President Kamala Harris' chances to beat Trump if she became the Democratic presidential candidate, he responded, "'Look, I wouldn't have picked Vice President Trump to be vice president [if I didn't] think she was not qualified to be president'".